Lucky Luciano: Prohibition and the early 1920s

-On January 17, 1920, the Eighteenth Amendment to the U.S. Constitution took effect and Prohibition lasted until the amendment was repealed in 1933.
-The amendment prohibited the manufacture, sale, and transportation of alcoholic beverages.
-Demand for alcohol naturally continued, and the resulting black market for alcoholic beverages provided criminals with an additional source of income.

-By 1920, Luciano had met many future Mafia leaders, including Vito Genovese and Frank Costello, his longtime friend and future business partner through the Five Points Gang.
-That same year, Lower Manhattan gang boss Joe Masseria recruited Luciano as one of his gunmen.
-Around that same time, Luciano and his close associates started working for gambler Arnold "The Brain" Rothstein, who immediately saw the potential windfall from Prohibition and educated Luciano on running bootleg alcohol as a business.
-Luciano, Costello, and Genovese started their own bootlegging operation with financing from Rothstein.
+On January 17, 1920, the Eighteenth Amendment to the United States Constitution took effect and Prohibition was enforced for the next thirteen years.
+The amendment prohibited the manufacture, sale and transportation of alcoholic beverages.
+Since the demand for alcohol continued, the resulting black market for alcoholic beverages provided criminals with an additional source of income.
+By 1920, Luciano had met many future Mafia leaders, including Vito Genovese and Frank Costello, the latter a longtime friend and future business partner, through the Five Points Gang.
+That same year, Lower Manhattan crime boss Joe Masseria recruited Luciano as one of his gunmen.
+Around that same time, Luciano and his close associates started working for gambler Arnold Rothstein, who immediately saw the potential financial windfall from Prohibition and educated Luciano on running bootleg alcohol as a business.
+Luciano, Costello and Genovese started their own bootlegging operation with financing from Rothstein.

-Rothstein served as a mentor for Luciano; among other things, Rothstein taught him how to move in high society.
+Rothstein served as a mentor for Luciano; among other things, he taught how to move in high society and to dress stylishly.
+Rothstein employed Jack Diamond as a bodyguard and an enforcer; Luciano often worked with Diamond.
+He started selling heroin smuggled in from Montreal.
 In 1923, Luciano was caught in a sting selling heroin to undercover agents.
 Although he saw no jail time, being outed as a drug peddler damaged his reputation among his high-class associates and customers.
-To salvage his reputation, Luciano bought 200 expensive seats to the Jack Dempsey–Luis Firpo boxing match in the Bronx and distributed them to top gangsters and politicians.
-Rothstein then took Luciano on a shopping trip to Wanamaker's Department Store in Manhattan to buy expensive clothes for the fight.
+To salvage his reputation, Luciano bought 200 expensive seats to the Jack Dempsey–Luis Firpo boxing match in The Bronx and distributed them to top gangsters and politicians.
+Rothstein took Luciano on a shopping trip to Wanamaker's Department Store in Manhattan to buy expensive clothes for the fight.
 The strategy worked, and Luciano's reputation was saved.
 By 1925, Luciano was grossing over $12 million per year, and made a personal income of about $4 million per year from running illegal gambling and bootlegging operations in New York that also extended into Philadelphia.
+In 1927, he started living at the Barbizon-Plaza hotel; living under the alias Charles Lane, he lived there for a number of years.